ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 ### Verifiable off-chain storage

 IPFS enables verifiable <VueCustomTooltip label="Storage outside of a blockchain for data processed by the blockchain.
-Used to store large amounts of data that would be inefficient to store directly on a blockchain, improving scalability and efficiency." underlined multiline is-medium>off-chain storage</VueCustomTooltip> by linking the off-chain data to an IPFS content-addressed data identifier (a <VueCustomTooltip label="An address used to point to data in IPFS, based on the content itself, as opposed to the location." underlined multiline is-medium>Content IDentifier (CID)</VueCustomTooltip>, explained in [How IPFS works](#content-identifier-cid)), which is stored on the IPFS network.
-This identifier contains a cryptographic hash of the data, allowing anyone to verify the integrity of the data without having to retrieve the data.
+Used to store large amounts of data that would be infeasible to store directly on a blockchain, improving scalability and efficiency." underlined multiline is-medium>off-chain storage</VueCustomTooltip> by creating a link between blockchain state and content-addressed published to IPFS.
+This works by storing a <VueCustomTooltip label="An address used to point to data in IPFS, based on the content itself, as opposed to the location." underlined multiline is-medium>Content IDentifier (CID)</VueCustomTooltip>(explained in [How IPFS works](#content-identifier-cid)) in a smart contract.

 ### Local-first software